Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

-We represent the point cloud geometry (\textit{i.e.} the coordinates of all points) using an octree structure, which has been found to be efficient in representing the sparse structure of point clouds~\cite{huang2006octree}.
+We represent the point cloud geometry (\textit{i.e.} the coordinates of all points) using the octree structure, which has been found to be efficient in representing the sparse structure of point clouds~\cite{huang2006octree}.
 The octree is constructed by recursively subdividing the 3D space into 8 equal octants.
 Each node represents the occupancy of the corresponding octant.
 If one octant is completely empty, the corresponding node is marked unoccupied and not further subdivided.
 A point cloud where each coordinate is represented with $N$ bits can be represented by an octree with $N$ levels, where each leaf node represents an original point in the point cloud.
-The octree structure provides a hierarchical representation of the geometry of the point cloud, which naturally facilitates scalable compression and rendering with multiple levels of detail.
+The octree structure provides a multi-resolution representation of the geometry of the point cloud, which naturally facilitates scalable compression and rendering with multiple levels of detail.
 It also allows us to efficiently find the neighbors of a point in the point cloud, which is crucial for sparse 3D convolutions.

-With the octree geometry structure, we compress the point cloud by first losslessly encode the geometry using an existing scalable point cloud geometry compression method, such as SparsePCGC~\cite{wang2022sparsepcgc} or G-PCC~\cite{gpccwhitepaper}, and then encode the color and other rendering related information given the geometry defined by the octree structure.
-The hierarchical compression and rendering pipeline is illustrated in Fig.~\ref{fig:structure}.
+With the octree structure, we compress the point cloud by first losslessly encode the geometry using an existing scalable point cloud geometry compression method, such as SparsePCGC~\cite{wang2022sparsepcgc} or G-PCC~\cite{gpccwhitepaper}, and then encode the color and other rendering related information given the geometry defined by the octree structure.
+The proposed compression and rendering pipeline is illustrated in Fig.~\ref{fig:structure}.

-We first extract color features\footnotemark[1] from the original point cloud at level $N$.
-We then generate hierarchical feature representation by repeatedly downsampling the extracted features following the octree structure, until a chosen level $L$, using the average pooling in a $2\times 2 \times 2$ neighborhood.
+We first extract color features \footnote{For simplicity, we call them color features.
+But they actually carry additional information to recover the 3D Gaussians for rendering.} at all leaf nodes at level $N$ of the octree representation of a point cloud.
+We then generate the hierarchical feature representation by repeatedly downsampling the extracted features following the octree structure, until a chosen level $L$, using the average pooling in a $2\times 2 \times 2$ neighborhood.
 We then encode the features at different levels using a hierarchical coding scheme.
-We start with coding the color features at level $L$ independently, and then code features at successive higher levels conditioned on the upsampled features from the lower level, until level $N$.
+We start with coding the color features at level $L$ independently, and then code features at successive higher levels conditioned on the upsampled features from the lower level, until level $N$, using the conditional feature transform and entropy coding modules shown in Fig.~\ref{fig:structure}.